 The natural beauty and decay resistance of Alaskan Yellow Cedar make it ideal for decking.
 It is also one of the strongest cedars

 with strength values comparable to Douglas Fir.
-Beauty, strength and durability make Port Orford Cedar very versatile.
+Beauty, strength and durability make Alaskan Yellow Cedar very versatile.
 Left in

 its natural state, it turns a silver hue that is both elegant and stately.
 If you prefer, Alaskan Yellow Cedar stains beautifully

 so it can fit into any decor or color scheme.

 The cedar is found in Southeast Alaska and down the coast of Canada into British Columbia.
 Historically, Alaskan Yellow Cedar was the preferred wood for boat building.
 Master boat builders chose it for its strength, durability and decay resistance.
 These same unique qualities are present in our products today, just as they have been for generations.

 You can depend on many years of service from Alaskan Yellow Cedar.

 SPACING: When using kiln-dried products, leave 1/4"-5/16"spacing (carpenter's pencil width) between boards.

 FASTENING: When screwing joints or ends of boards, pre-drilling is recommended to avoid splitting.
 Do not over screw!
 Screws should be driven flush with the surface of the deck otherwise you create a hole which could hold water or dirt.
 Two screws in the face will always give the most holding power.
 Hidden deck fastener systems are also available.
 Hidden deck fasteners do not have the holding power of two screws in the face but they do have a cleaner look with the screws out of sight.